 About

 As a journalist and writer, she is the author of seven books, ranging in subject from war to Hindi film.
 The Ochre Border, 1995, records the reopening of the Tibetan frontier-lands.
 Her second, Scoop-Wallah, 1999, is the story of her time as a journalist on an Indian newspaper in Delhi.
 It was short-listed for the Thomas Cook Travel Book Award in 2000 and serialised on BBC Radio 4.
 Goat: A Story of Kashmir and Notting Hill, 2000, is set in both Notting Hill and Kashmir, a warzone and a white-hot corner of London, the disparate pair drawn together by the fashion world’s obsession with the fine pashmina weave of the Kashmir Valley.
 This was also serialised on BBC Radio 4.
 Bollywood Boy, 2002, was an international bestseller, taking a closer look at the fame culture in the Hindi film industry, and the darker side of an industry that pumps out high-octane escapism for the largest film audience in the world.
 The Wonder House, 2005, is a novel set in Kashmir against the background of the conflict, and based on Justine’s experience of frontline coverage, time spent in militant training camps, and amongst the extremists.
 It was short-listed for the Author’s Club best first novel in 2006.
 In the Valley of Mist, 2009, a return to non-fiction, charts the conflict across two millennia through the prism of Kashmiri family life.
 This too was broadcast on BBC Radio 4’s Book of the Week, and it was Runner-Up for the Dayton Literary Peace Prize in 2010.
 Her most recent book, Dust, is a novel set in the aid world in Pakistan and the UK.
 Dust was published in November 2021.
-She has written regularly for The Financial Times, The Times, Vanity Fair and Condé Nast Traveler, The Times of India and The Oldie.

 As a documentary presenter Justine started at Channel 4 in 1996 on the BAFTA-nominated series Urban Jungle.
 She has worked on several BBC strands in India for both BBC and BBC World.
 She was a presenter on Travel TV for four years before co-presenting ‘Jerry Hall’s Gurus’ for the BBC with Jerry Hall on a series about Eastern philosophy’s journey to the West.

 Justine practices as a therapist in the UK, the US and India, focusing on psychological trauma.
 She also lectures and teaches regularly in the UK, US and India.
-She is currently a member of the visiting faculty at Sai University (India).
+She is currently a visiting lecturer at Sai University (India).
 Recent lectures include The National Health Conference (UK) The Oslo Freedom Forum (Norway), The San Francisco Freedom Forum (US), Georgetown (US), Sarah Lawrence College (US), New York University (Gallatin School), Tufts University (Institute of Global Leadership), Asia Society (US), Royal Society of Asian Affairs (UK) and The Royal Geographical Society (UK).

 Justine became an ‘Lifetime INSPIRE fellow’ at Tufts University (US) at the Institute of Global Leadership in 2013, a fellow at the Center for Humanities (CHAT) at Tufts 2015-2016.
 She was a fellow with Humanity United in 2014-16, and she is a Fellow of the Royal Geographical Society (UK).
-She is an on-going contributor to the Field Guide, a mental health guide for refugees, both living in camps and in transition to other countries, developed at MIT’s (US) ‘Beyond Conflict’ conflict resolution programme.
+She is an on-going contributor to the Field Guide, a mental health guide for refugees, both living in camps and in transition to other countries, developed at the ‘Beyond Conflict’ conflict resolution programme.
 She continues to study Eastern and Western philosophy, psychology, and conflict trauma.

 To contact in relation to books and publications, please contact literary agent: